 Acura believes driving a luxury car should be a highly enjoyable experience.
 And while we tend to dwell on the more exhilarating aspects of our vehicles, we consider your safety a top priority.

-Safety has been top of mind with Acura engineers since day one, In 1987, less than a year after the company’s debut, an airbag was offered in the Legend Coupe—11 years before it was mandatory.
+Safety has been top of mind with Acura engineers since day one.
+In 1987, less than a year after the company’s debut, a front driver’s airbag was offered in the Legend Coupe—11 years before it was mandatory.
 Just two years later, airbags were standard on all Legend models.
 Acura also developed a proprietary Anti-lock Braking System (ABS) that first appeared on the 1988 Legend and soon graced our other models.
 Thus, a legion of new Acura safety technologies was introduced that helped define the brand.
 Over the years, we've added many advanced safety technologies to the list, and the vast majority of them are now standard on every model.